 It's a damned good thing books don't require firmware updates because I spent the next six hours finishing one book (one of Jim Butcher's Dresden entries) and starting another (the Zombie Survival Guide).
 This happened to me one time before, and I was totally steamed then.
 Now that this is the second time I've counted on Sony to give me my electronic entertainment and they've let me down, I couldn't be more disgusted.
 I absolutely can't stand for a product to simply refuse to work after I've paid for and use it legally.

 To me, this is just one more area where Sony doesn't "get it".
-The end result of the specific decisions related to updating the firmware on the PSP result in one severely unhappy and inconvenienced consumer, and one that is becoming less and less likely to support them in the future. i don't want an update that lets me download hi-res snapshots onto my PSP or do some other type of useless multimedia crap, i want to PLAY GAMES.
+The end result of the specific decisions related to updating the firmware on the PSP result in one severely unhappy and inconvenienced consumer, and one that is becoming less and less likely to support them in the future.
+So, what is a crypto gambling site?
+Basically, it is an online casino that accepts cryptocurrency.
+In general, you will find such sites offer Bitcoin .
+An alternative may be Bitcoin Cash or Litecoin.
+Sites that offer multiple cryptocurrency options will mix things up, offering Ethereum and Ripple among their options. i don't want an update that lets me download hi-res snapshots onto my PSP or do some other type of useless multimedia crap, i want to PLAY GAMES.
 IT'S WHY I BOUGHT THE DAMN THING.

 The next time I get ready for another work time gaming session on the go, I'm going to remember that the DS never needs to be updated… if I want to bring something that needs firmware maintenance, I'll bring my wife's laptop.